Dhaka's air quality remains 'moderate'

-Dhaka's air quality continues to be in the "moderate" zone.
+Dhaka's air quality continued to be in the "moderate" zone this morning.

-With an air quality index (AQI) score of 62 at 9:25am today (July 15, 2022), the metropolis ranked 29th in the list of world cities with the worst air quality.
+With an air quality index (AQI) score of 90 at 8:52am, Dhaka ranked 9th on the list of cities worldwide with the worst air quality.

-An AQI between 50 and 100 is considered 'moderate' with an acceptable air quality.
-However, there may be a moderate health concern for a very small number of people who are unusually sensitive to air pollution.
+An AQI between 50 and 100 is considered "moderate" with acceptable air quality.
+However, there may be a health concern for a very small number of people who are unusually sensitive to air pollution.

 In Bangladesh, the AQI is based on five criteria pollutants: particulate matter (PM10 and PM2.5), NO2, CO, SO2 and Ozone.